The Global Intellectual Property Academy – An Overview

 The Global Intellectual Property Academy provides intellectual property training in a variety of different topics primarily that focus on enforcement, patents, trademarks, and copyrights.
 GIPA programs are run on a fiscal calendar from October to September and are conducted around the world.
 A large number of our classes are conducted at USPTO Headquarters in Alexandria, Virginia.

 The participants in each of the GIPA classes must be officials of intellectual property offices of their respective governments, or of the agencies of their governments that are responsible for enforcement, patent, trademark, or copyright policies.

-The Copyright Programs include challenging issues that are discussed with leading professionals in their field.
-The program includes topics such as exclusive rights, fair use, liability and piracy.
+- The Copyright Programs include challenging issues that are discussed with leading professionals in their field.
+The program includes topics such as exclusive rights, liability and piracy.

 In 1985, the United States Patent and Trademark Office (USPTO) began a Visiting Scholars Program through which foreign government officials dedicated to the protection of intellectual property rights (IPR) could attend lectures related to the intellectual property disciplines: patents, trademarks, copyrights and IPR enforcement.
 The program was created to help countries around the world improve their IP programs and services by training with experts in the United States.

-In FY 2012, the Academy provided training to 9,217 foreign officials from 129 countries on a variety of intellectual property topics.
-In addition, the Academy provided training to 4,227 people associated with U.S. small and medium sized enterprises (SMEs) in FY 2012.
-For additional information on Global Intellectual Property Academy training program statistics, please visit the [Office of Policy and External Affairs Dashboard web page.]
-(Bracketed text should have a link to the Dashboard report).
+In FY 2015, GIPA provided training to 5,283 foreign officials from 106 countries on a variety of intellectual property topics.
+In addition, GIPA provided training to 2,701 people associated with U.S. small and medium sized enterprises (SMEs) and 320 members of academic groups in FY 2015.
+For additional information on Global Intellectual Property Academy training program statistics, please visit the Office of Policy and External Affairs Dashboard web page.